blockchainsllc/in3-legacy/README.md

 import In3Client from 'in3'
 import * as web3 from 'web3'

+async function demo() {

     // use the In3Client as Http-Provider
     const web3 = new Web3(new In3Client({
         proof         : 'standard',
         signatureCount: 1,
         requestCount  : 2,
         chainId       : 'mainnet'
     }).createWeb3Provider())

     // use the web3
     const block = await web.eth.getBlockByNumber('latest')
+}
 ```
 Detailed examples with usage of in3 in typescript programs can be found [here](https://in3.readthedocs.io/en/develop/api-ts.html).